Marilyn Monroe: 1949–1952: Breakthrough years

 When her contract at Columbia ended, Monroe returned again to modeling.
 She shot a commercial for Pabst beer and posed for artistic nude photographs by Tom Kelley for John Baumgarth calendars, using the name 'Mona Monroe'.
 Monroe had previously posed topless or clad in a bikini for other artists including Earl Moran, and felt comfortable with nudity.
 Shortly after leaving Columbia, she also met and became the protégée and mistress of Johnny Hyde, the vice president of the William Morris Agency.

-Through Hyde, Monroe landed small roles in several films, including two critically acclaimed works: Joseph Mankiewicz's drama All About Eve (1950) and John Huston's film noir The Asphalt Jungle (1950).
-Despite her screen time being only a few minutes in the latter, she gained a mention in Photoplay and according to biographer Donald Spoto "moved effectively from movie model to serious actress".
+Through Hyde, Monroe landed small roles in several films, including two critically acclaimed works.
+The first was Joseph Mankiewicz's drama All About Eve (1950), which received 14 Academy Award nominations.
+The film's star Bette Davis later praised Monroe's performance, saying, "Definitely, no question, I knew she was going to make it.
+She was a very ambitious girl, [and] knew what she wanted [and was] very serious about it...I thought she had talent."
+The second film was John Huston's noir The Asphalt Jungle (1950).
+Despite her screen time being only a few minutes, Monroe gained a mention in Photoplay and according to biographer Donald Spoto "moved effectively from movie model to serious actress".

 In December 1950, Hyde negotiated a seven-year contract for Monroe with 20th Century-Fox.
-According to its terms, Fox could opt to not renew the contract after each year.
+According to its terms, Fox could opt not to renew the contract after each year.
 Hyde died of a heart attack only days later, which left Monroe devastated.
 In 1951, Monroe had supporting roles in three moderately successful Fox comedies: As Young as You Feel, Love Nest, and Let's Make It Legal.
 According to Spoto all three films featured her "essentially [as] a sexy ornament", but she received some praise from critics: Bosley Crowther of The New York Times described her as "superb" in As Young As You Feel and Ezra Goodman of the Los Angeles Daily News called her "one of the brightest up-and-coming [actresses]" for Love Nest.